Understanding Your Cat's Body Language

 - As anxiety increases, your cat might start to cower, or their back might arch to prepare to run.

-- Cat tail language is very important – it might be still or moving slowly side to side at the tip, which is a sign of anxiety.
+- Cat tail language is very important here – their tail might be still or moving slowly side to side at the tip, which is a sign of anxiety.
+If you see this distinctive cat tail sign, make sure to offer some reassurance.

 Anxious cat behaviour might be subtle, but when your cat is afraid, it should be easier to spot – if they’re scared by something such as loud noises, your cat won’t be reassured by a stroke, and it’s likely that even their favourite treat might not do the trick.
 Their body language is telling you that they’re frightened, and it will only return to normal when they feel safe.
 Try not to move quickly to try and comfort them, as you could be seen as another threat.
 Instead, remove anything that could be causing their fear if you can, and wait for them to calm down.
 If your cat is showing these signs often, you may want to consult your vet who will be able to refer you to a pet behaviourist.
 Visit www.capbt.org for more information and to find a pet behaviourist.